VIKAS9793/Customer_analysis_AIproject/README.md

 Special thanks to Claude 3.7 by Anthropic for providing powerful AI models.

 Thanks to contributors and collaborators for their support in developing this solution.

+---

+## License and Legal Information

+This project is licensed under the MIT License with Ethical Use Constraints - see the [LICENSE](LICENSE) file for details.

+### Branding Protection

+The name 'FinConnectAI' and its associated logo are trademarked and must not be reused without explicit permission from Vikas Sahani.

+### Disclaimer

+This project is provided as-is for responsible and lawful use.
+The maintainers are not liable for misuse, damage, or unethical implementation.
+Users must comply with all applicable laws and regulations when using this software.

+For more information about ethical use constraints, please see [ETHICAL_LICENSE.md](ETHICAL_LICENSE.md).

+---

+Copyright (c) 2025 Vikas Sahani.
+All rights reserved.